Andrewruu/myProject4/README.md

 Users --< User_products >-- Products
-So users will have many user_products and have many products through user_products Products will have many user_products and have many users through user_products
+So users will have many user_products and have many products through user_products Products will have many user_products and have many users through user_products This project also shows authorization and authentication in action allowing users to Login and save a sesssion using cookies.

 ## Setup